Barra Honda National Park

 Admission to the National Park costs $12 pp (without guide and caving tour).

 At the park is only a camp site with facilities.
 There are however some hotels and restaurants within a 10 min walk from the park entrance.
 Alternatively you can stay in the town of Nicoya, or in hotels in Samara.

 Getting there by Car:

 From Samara it's an easy day-jaunt to Barra Honda.
-Tour operators and hotels in Samara can help you to arrange a tour.
+The drive takes less than 2 hours.
+Tour operators and hotels in Samara can also arrange a tour to Barra Honda.